apakhbari/CheatSheets/Linux/README.md

   - `/usr/lib/systemd/system/`
   - `/lib/systemd/system` —> where all units are

+- when we want to create a unit service, it is best practice to create it in ` /usr/lib/systemd/system ` since making services inside ` /etc/systemd/system/ ` might create some problems regarding of masking/unmasking it

 ## SysVinit

 - `/etc/inittab` : SysVinit systems employ a configuration file that sets the default runlevel.